Capital punishment in Colorado

-Capital punishment was abolished in Colorado in 2020.
+Capital punishment in Colorado was abolished in 2020.
 It was legal from 1974 until 2020 prior to it being abolished in all future cases.

 It was reinstated in 1974 by popular vote, with 61% in favor of the measure that was referred to the voters by the state legislature.

 In March 2020, the Colorado Legislature passed a bill to repeal the death penalty for individuals for crimes committed after July 1, 2020.
 The bill was signed by the governor of Colorado on March 23, 2020.
 The law is not retroactive, including to the three inmates who were then housed on death row, but these sentences were commuted to life imprisonment by governor Jared Polis.

 Only one inmate, Gary Lee Davis, has been executed in Colorado since the 1970s.
 Another man, Stephen Morin, received a death sentence in Colorado, but was executed in Texas for separate murders.

 History

 Pre-Furman history

 The history of Colorado’s death penalty is somewhat unusual as it was one of the first states to repudiate the death penalty by abolishing it in 1897 only to restore it once more in 1901 due to a number of lynchings that had occurred.
 In total, 101 people were executed in Colorado in the period before Furman v.
 Georgia (1859–1972).
 Eleven of these executions were prior to statehood; 90 since.
 All were executed as punishment for murder and all were male.

 Hanging was the sole method of execution until it was replaced by gas inhalation in 1934.
 There were 69 hangings and 32 gassings.

 Colorado is notable for being the last state to make use of lethal gas prior to the 1972 Supreme Court decision that effectively abolished capital punishment in the United States.
 Colorado also performed the last pre-Furman execution in 1967.
 Oklahoma performed the last pre-Furman electrocution in 1966.

 Kansas performed the last pre-Furman hanging in 1965 (It was also the last non-voluntary execution before Furman).
 Utah performed the last pre-Furman execution of a death sentence by firing squad in 1960 (and coincidentally, the first post-Furman execution by firing squad in 1977).